rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 * You can get real-time updates of your demo environment at https://www.opentlc.com/rhpds-status.

-:heavy_check_mark: Tip

-Be mindful of the runtime of your demo environment!
+:heavy_check_mark: TIP: Be mindful of the runtime of your demo environment!
 It may take you longer than the 3 hours allotted to complete the demo, so you may need to extend the runtime.
-This is especially important in later steps when you are building virtual machines.
+This is especilly important in later steps when you are building virtual machines.
 For information on how to extend runtime and lifetime, see https://www.opentlc.com/lifecycle.

 ### Getting Started